Hiking Hotspot: Red Mountain in Flagstaff, Arizona

-The Red Mountain trail is an easy, quiet, scenic 1.5 mile out and back hike, located just 25 miles north of Flagstaff.
-It’s a great short stop on the way to or from the Grand Canyon, or as just one of many outdoor adventures to explore during your time in Flagstaff, Sedona, and surrounding areas.
+The Red Mountain trail is an easy, quiet, scenic 1.5 mile out-and-back hike, located just 25 miles north of Flagstaff.
+It’s a great short stop on the way to or from the Grand Canyon.
+This hike is just one of many great outdoor adventures to explore during your time in Flagstaff, Sedona, and surrounding areas.
 A quick and scenic drive along Hwy 180 will take you to one of the area’s best hikes.
 Often passed up in favor of popular options like Walnut Canyon, Sunset Crater, and Snowbowl area trails, Red Mountain is an under-appreciated option that is more than worthy of a visit.

-A simple 1.5 walk, which includes a very gradual upgrade, will take you to the inside of an ancient volcano, which is estimated to have erupted about 470,000 years ago!
+The trail is easy in intensity with a very gradual upgrade.
+Following a relatively stress-free trail, you will reach an ancient volcano, which is estimated to have erupted about 470,000 years ago!

 The journey is quite scenic as the cinder cone rises up 1000 feet higher than the surrounding landscapes, thus there is a great view for the entire length of the trail.
 Plant life along the way consists of junipers and pines, although there is not much shade, so this would be an uncomfortable hike in the dead of summer.
-On the bright side, the trail does not see as many people as more popular options nearby, and tends to be very quiet, even on weekends.
-It’s a nice refreshing walk into nature with stunning views, and a much appreciated quiet setting.
+On the bright side, the trail does not see as many people as more popular options nearby, and tends to be very secluded, even on weekends.
+Overall, the Red Mountain hike is a nice refreshing walk into nature with stunning views, and a much appreciated quiet setting.